 Anthony J. Snipes

-Veteran municipal administrator Anthony J. Snipes recently retired from public service through the Texas Municipal Retirement Service in February, 2020, with over 24 years of service.
-Anthony continues through his consulting practice to work with several entities, particularly in the areas of fund development plans, business development, and intergovernmental relations.
+Veteran municipal administrator Anthony J. Snipes retired from public service through the Texas Municipal Retirement Service in March, 2020, with over 24 years of service.
+In April, 2020, Anthony was hired as the Regional Director for Texas by the AIDS Healthcare Foundation (AHF), which is the world’s largest HIV/AIDS nonprofit with an operating budget of approximately $2B providing treatment and advocacy regardless of ability to pay to 1.5M patients in 44 countries and 17 states.
+He oversees all Texas operations.
+Anthony also continues through his consulting practice to work with several entities, particularly in the areas of fund development plans, business development, and intergovernmental relations.
 The firm’s goal is to help create long-term value and new business opportunities through facilitating partnerships, managing relationships and providing an extension to client’s staff and executives.
 He previously served as City Manager of Missouri City, Texas, where he oversaw 354 full-time employees and a combined annual budget of more than $105 million.
-Before joining the ‘Show Me City’, Anthony was a municipal executive in different capacities for Dayton, Ohio; Fort Worth, Texas and Austin, Texas.
-The University of Houston recently recognized Anthony as one of the 2020 Public Officials of the Year.
+Before joining the ‘Show Me City’, Anthony was a municipal executive in different capacities for Dayton, OH; Fort Worth, TX and Austin, TX.
+The University of Houston recognized Anthony as one of the 2020 Public Officials of the Year.